 When we finally docked near Battambang we had to clamber onto the river bank via a rickety gangplank and squelch through thick mud to a dirt road, where minibus taxis were waiting to take us into town.
 But the ordeal of the boat trip ended on a happy note when we checked into a very comfortable room at the Royal Hotel for the next two nights; a refreshing shower and an excellent dinner at the White Rose restaurant in Battambang rounded off a long, hard day.

-Aside : By 2009 this train had been terminated, and until 2016 there were absolutely no operational trains in Cambodia at all.
-However, during this period a large number of informal "bamboo trains" zipped up and down the abandoned railway tracks ; see here for a fascinating story about these home-made trains.
+Update 1 : By 2009 this train had been terminated, and until 2016 there were absolutely no operational trains in Cambodia at all.
+However, during this period a large number of informal "bamboo trains" zipped up and down the abandoned railway tracks; see here for a fascinating story about these home-made trains.

-In April 2016 a new train service was inaugurated on the recently-rehabilitated Phnom Penh-Kampot-Sihanoukville route, and work continues on various other railway lines in the country (including a connection with Thailand's railway at the Poipet-Aranya Prathet border).
+Update 2 : In April 2016 a new train service was inaugurated on the rehabilitated Phnom Penh-Kampot-Sihanoukville route, and work continues on various other railway lines in the country (including an international connection with Thailand at the Poipet-Aranya Prathet border).

 The bus got into Bangkok at about 7 PM that night.
 I managed to persuade the driver to drop us near the hotel in which we would be staying, so we didn't stay on the bus all the way to the terminus at Khao San road and then have to haggle with taxi drivers in the dark.
-It was just a short walk to the hotel, where we arrived dishevelled, haggard and stinking from days of travel ; the receptionist checked us in and ushered us out of the hotel's elegant reception area in double quick time lest we offended any of their more well-heeled guests [Aside : This was the third night of the three nights' free accommodation we received with our air tickets].
+It was just a short walk to the hotel, where we arrived dishevelled, haggard and stinking from days of travel; the receptionist checked us in and ushered us out of the hotel's elegant reception area in double quick time before we could offend any of their more well-heeled guests [Aside : This was the third night of the three nights' free accommodation we received with our air tickets].

-[Saturday 15 July : Kuala Lumpur, Malaysia] Walked around Bangkok and did some last-minute shopping to get rid of our few remaining Thai Bahts, then took our hotel's courtesy bus to the airport and caught our plane to Kuala Lumpur in Malaysia, a short trip of a couple of hours.
+[Saturday 15 July : Kuala Lumpur, Malaysia] Our last day in Thailand ... we walked around Bangkok and did some last-minute shopping to get rid of our few remaining Thai Bahts, then took our hotel's courtesy bus to the airport and caught our plane to Kuala Lumpur in Malaysia, a short trip of a couple of hours.
 We had a five hour layover at Kuala Lumpur International Airport, from 8 PM to 1 AM.